 Many of us want to shrink images (and perform some true SEO wizardry) to improve our page speed metrics.
 Not only could optimizing your images for web mean faster load time and less storage on your server, but it could help to improve your rankings and traffic flow.
 Talk about magic!

 The key is, finding the balance between the lowest file size and acceptable image quality.
 We’re here to help you find that optimization sweet spot.
+(Though you might not look as cool as this magical giraffe riding a bike while doing it, sorry).

 Choosing your Image File Type